Drug Therapy

 Belite Bio

-Belite Bio are currently conducting a Phase 3 Drug Therapy Trial for Adolescents aged 12-18 with genetically confirmed Stargardt's Disease.
-This is a double masked study with participants being assigned either the study drug or the placebo.
+Belite Bio are currently conducting two Phase 3 Drug Therapy Trials for Adolescents aged 12-18 with genetically confirmed Stargardt's Disease (Dragon 1 and Dragon 2).
+These are double masked studies with participants being assigned either the study drug or the placebo.
 The trial oral drug is called Tinlarebant and aims to slow down the progression of the disease.

 You can find out more about the trial and the study drug here: https://belitebio.com/product-008/

-The trial will be over two years and will be taking place at sites in the UK, U.S., Germany, Taiwan, Australia, Belgium, France, Switzerland and Hong Kong.
+The trials will be over two years and will be taking place at sites in the UK, US, Germany, Taiwan, Australia, Belgium, France, Switzerland, China, Japan and Hong Kong.

 Remofuscin